r-lib/usethis/cran-comments.md

 * r-hub: windows-x86_64-devel, ubuntu-gcc-release, fedora-clang-devel
 * appveyor: Windows Server 2012 + R 3.6.0 Patched (2019-06-23 r76734)

-usethis v1.5.0 is currently in ERROR on Solaris due to the lack of dependency git2r.
-I'm not sure what that is about, but it is beyond our control to fix. git2r itself has status OK on Solaris at the moment.
+usethis v1.5.0 is currently in ERROR on Solaris due to the lack of a dependency (git2r).
+I'm not sure why that is, but I believe it's beyond our control to fix. git2r itself has status OK on Solaris at the moment.

 ## R CMD check results